PureBhaktiArchive/archive-web-app/frontend/README.md

 ## Running locally

+- Open terminal in the `frontend` folder.
+- Run `npm i` to install the dependencies.
+- Create `.env.development.local` file in the `frontend` folder and enter variables according to [Environment variables](#environment-variables) section.
-In order to run the website locally, execute `npm start` command in the terminal.
-This will run the Parcel development server, which will automatically rebuild the app as you change files and supports hot module replacement for fast development.
+- Run `npm start` to start the Parcel development server, which will automatically rebuild the app as you change files and supports hot module replacement for fast development.

-Required environment variables should be added to the `.env.development.local` file in the `frontend` folder.
-Request the contents of this file from the lead developer.
+- Open the local website URL using the link shown by the previous command.